andrewtdunn/drop_down_select/README.md

 ## to run locally:

-- to install all local packages from main directory:
+- install all local packages from main directory:
 ```bash